devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

     #SBATCH --mail-type=ALL     # Type of email notification: BEGIN,END,FAIL,ALL
     #SBATCH --mail-user=rmf@123.com # Email to which notifications will be sent

-    # set up our software environment...
-    source new-modules.sh
-    module load bwa
-    module load samtools
-    module load bcftools

-    # now do work...

-Test running on one file... blah

-XXX fill in details here.
+    #rest of the script we already made

-Now we need to actually run this to compute the values for all our FASTQ files.
+What we'd like to do is run this script on a compute node for every FASTQ -- pleasantly parallelizing our workflow.
 And now is where we'll use the for loop with the power of the cluster.
-What we'd like to do is run this script on a compute node for every FASTQ -- pleasantly parallelizing our workflow.

     for fq in data/trimmed_fastq/*.fastq
     do
       sbatch run_variant_call_on_file.sh $fq
       sleep 1
     done

+***Make sure you run the For loop-containing submission script from the login node***

 What you should see on the output of your screen would be the jobIDs that are returned from the scheduler for each of the jobs that you submitted.